aptos-labs/developer-docs/apps/docusaurus/docs/concepts/staking.md

 ### Validator rules

-The below rules is applicable during the changes of state:
+The below rules are applicable during the changes of state:

 - Voting power can change (increase or decrease) only on epoch boundary.
 - A validator’s consensus key and the validator and validator fullnode network addresses can change only on epoch boundary.